 Click on the CC icon in the bottom right corner of the video to turn on closed captions.

-The purpose of the virtual pass the paper is for participants to have an opportunity to connect synchronously through writing rather than speaking.
+The purpose of the virtual Pass the Paper activity is for participants to have an opportunity to connect synchronously through writing rather than speaking.

 - Crowdsourcing questions or challenges.

 - Consensus building.